 My father taught me how to write down the little melodies in my head when I was in preschool, and I have been composing and playing the piano ever since.
 My first paying gig was as a substitute organist at the age of 14.
 While in high school, I studied composition with Dr. Robert Sirota at B.U.’s Tanglewood Institute and piano with Olga Zlobinsky.
 I progressed to receive my B.M. in composition with honors from New England Conservatory, where my musicianship and creations were nurtured by my beloved teacher, Joe Maneri.
-My M.M.Ed. was achieved through The Boston Conservatory, under Dr. Rhoda Bernard’s leadership.
+My M.M.Ed. was given by The Boston Conservatory, under Dr. Rhoda Bernard’s leadership.

 In my 20’s, I began to explore American improvised idioms.
 I went on to play keyboards with several Boston-area rock, roots, and folk artists such as Andrea Gillis, Emily Grogan, Paddy Saul, Natalie Flanagan, and Linda Viens.